-Analysis and Conclusion-Lawyer may represent Testator as long as Lawyer does not permit Client to direct or regulate Lawyer's professional judgement pursuant to Rule 5.4(c) (maintaining professional judgement).
-If Client agrees to pay or assure Lawyer's fee, Testator's informed consent to the arrangement must be obtained, and the other requirements of Rule 1.8(f) (fee paid by party other than the client). must be satisfied.
-Pursuant to Rule 1.6, Confidentiality of Information, Lawyer must obtain clear guidance from Client as to the extent to which Lawyer may use or reveal Client's protected information in representing the Testator.
-Lawyer should advise Testator that he is concurrently performing estate planning services for Client.
-No conflict of interest arises under Rule 1.7, Conflict of Interest: Current Clients, because in this situation there is ordinarily no significant risk that Lawyer's representation of either client will be materially limited by Lawyer's representation of the other client.
+1868 Analysis and Conclusion-Lawyer may represent Testator as long as Lawyer does not 1869 permit Client to direct or regulate Lawyer's professional judgement pursuant to Rule 5.4(c) 1870 (maintaining professional judgement).
+If Client agrees to pay or assure Lawyer's fee, 1871 Testator's informed consent to the arrangement must be obtained, and the other 1872 requirements of Rule 1.8(f) (fee paid by party other than the client). must be satisfied.
+1873 Pursuant to Rule 1.6, Confidentiality of Information, Lawyer must obtain clear guidance 1874 from Client as to the extent to which Lawyer may use or reveal Client's protected 1875 information in representing the Testator.
+Lawyer should advise Testator that he is 1876 concurrently performing estate planning services for Client.
+No conflict of interest arises 1877 under Rule 1.7, Conflict of Interest: Current Clients, because in this situation there is 1878 ordinarily no significant risk that Lawyer's representation of either client will be materially 1879 limited by Lawyer's representation of the other client.

 1880 1881 29-ABA Opinion 05-434 (2005) 1882 Facts-Lawyer is retained by Testator to prepare instruments disinheriting Beneficiary, 1883 who Lawyer represents on unrelated matters.
 1884 1885 Analysis and Conclusion-Ordinarily there is no conflict of interest under Rule 1.7, 1886 Conflict of Interest: Current Clients, when Lawyer undertakes an engagement by 1887 Testator to disinherit Beneficiary, who Lawyer represents on unrelated matters.
-However, it 1888 Testator is restricted by a contractual or quasi-contractual legal obligation from 1889 disinheriting Beneficiary or if there is a significant risk that Lawyer's responsibilities to 1890 Testator will be materially limited by Lawyer's responsibilities to Beneficiary, as may be the 1891 case if Lawyer finds herself advising Testator whether to proceed with the disinheritance, 1892 there will likely be a conflict of interest under Rule 1.7.
+However, if 1888 Testator is restricted by a contractual or quasi-contractual legal obligation from 1889 disinheriting Beneficiary or if there is a significant risk that Lawyer's responsibilities to 1890 Testator will be materially limited by Lawyer's responsibilities to Beneficiary, as may be the 1891 case if Lawyer finds herself advising Testator whether to proceed with the disinheritance, 1892 there will likely be a conflict of interest under Rule 1.7.
 1893 1894 30-ABA Formal Opinion 94-380 (1994) 1895 Facts-Lawyer represents Client who is the fiduciary in a trust or estate matter and is 1896 unsure how this affects his obligations under the Rules.
 1897 1898 Analysis and Conclusion-All the Rules prescribing Lawyer's duties to a client apply.
 1899 The fact that Client is a fiduciary and has obligations toward the beneficiaries does not in 1900 itself either expand or limit Lawyer's obligations to Client under the Rules, nor impose on 1901 Lawyer obligations toward the beneficiaries that Lawyer would not have toward other third 1902 parties.
 Specifically, Lawyer's obligation to preserve Client's confidences under Rule 1.6, 1903 Confidentiality of Information, is not altered by the circumstance that Client is a 1904 fiduciary.
 1905 1906 31-NY Opinion 775 (2004) 1907 Facts-Lawyer drafted a will for an elderly former Client and maintained the original will for 1908 safekeeping.
-Sometime later, Client signed a letter, evidently prepared by someone else, 1909 requesting the return of the original will.
-Lawver has reason to believe that Client is not competent and may be acting under the influence of a family member who would benefit if the will is destroyed and Client's estate passes through intestacy.
+Sometime later, Client signed a letter, evidently prepared by someone else, 1000 requesting the return of the original will.
+Lowwer has reason to believe that Client is not